Carbon Neutral Biogas

 FUEL FOR SHIPS

-IS NATURAL GAS
+IS (for now) NATURAL GAS

 Operating on LNG delivers lower emission levels than when operating on diesel oil.
 Gas or dual-fuel engines running on gas according to the Otto cycle, have a 25% lower level of CO2 emissions, while NOx emissions are 85% lower than for a diesel engine.
 This enables compliance with the International Maritime Organization's Tier III levels without the need of a catalyst.
 As LNG does not include any sulfur, it also fulfills all sulfur regulations.
 And biogas offers the clearest path to carbon neutrality at affordable economics.